Arrays and Dynamic Arrays

 Computer Science Foundations

 Implementation, Big-O analysis, and JUnit edge-case tests for every structure from arrays through graphs.
-The number-one cause of failed Gradescope submissions in CS61B is iterator invalidation after a mid-traversal mutation, the exact failure mode our tutors annotate inline.
-Verified CS graduates from BITS Pilani, EPFL Lausanne, and Georgia Tech, starting at $20 per task, 12-hour average turnaround.
+A common cause of failed autograder submissions in data structures coursework is iterator invalidation after a mid-traversal mutation, the exact failure mode our tutors annotate inline.
+Verified CS graduates, starting at $20 per task, 12-hour average turnaround.

 Why Data Structures

 Data structures form the load-bearing column of every CS curriculum.
-Before a student writes a single Dijkstra implementation in CS161 or a B-tree page split in 6.830, the same 8 categories of containers, arrays, linked lists, stacks, queues, trees, heaps, hash tables, and graphs, get implemented, traced, profiled, and tested under increasingly hostile rubrics.
+Before a student writes a single Dijkstra implementation or a B-tree page split, the same 8 categories of containers, arrays, linked lists, stacks, queues, trees, heaps, hash tables, and graphs, get implemented, traced, profiled, and tested under increasingly hostile rubrics.

 Topics covered